Murder of Sim Ah Lek: Arrest of suspect

 Phua recounted to the police that on the day of the murder, he invited Sim to his home, wanting to borrow another S$10,000 from Sim, due to his need for money to pay his father's medical fees.
 However, not only did Sim refused to lend Phua the money, he even confronted him and demanded that he return to him the sum of S$30,000 that he owed Sim.
 Having no other options left and being pushed to his limits, Phua decided to, in a spur of moment, rob Sim of his valuables and took a chopper from his kitchen to threaten Sim to hand over his watch and money.
 However, Sim tried to run to the gate of Phua's flat, and therefore, Phua used the chopper to inflict two blows at Sim on the neck, resulting in Sim to die from his neck wounds.
 Phua even took away Sim's Rolex watch, diamond ring and S$9,000 in cash.
-Phua had used the stoeln cash to pay off his debts he owed to his brothers, and the money were recovered from them.
+Phua had used the stolen cash to pay off his debts he owed to his brothers, and the money were recovered from them.

 As for how Phua disposed of the corpse, he stated that he stuffed the body inside a gunny sack, and borrowed a truck from his friend, which he drove to Jurong Swimming Complex, where he threw the gunny sack containing Sim's body at the same place where it was discovered.